eepj/FX29K_for_Arduino/README.md

 # FX29K_for_Arduino
-An Arduino library written for the FX29K digital load cells.
+An Arduino library for the FX29K digital load cells.

 ## Compatibility
 Supported models: